Mission Statement and Principles

 Since its establishment in 2013, the GPI has helped public procurement officials in partner countries across the world develop value-based procurement practices and policies by deploying custom-tailored solutions that leverage the expertise of USTDA’s institutional partners and collaborators, including universities, multilateral development banks and private sector experts.
 More specifically, GPI addresses the following four key areas of public procurement:

-Best-value analysis considers whole-life costs, quality, resource allocation, timeliness and convenience to determine whether these elements as a whole constitute good value and provide economy, efficiency and effectiveness.
-In the context of procurement decisions, best value implies that bids are not awarded to the lowest cost bidder, but to the most qualified bidder that offers the overall best value for money.
+In a system where best value is the focus of each procurement, the buyer is empowered to consider the whole-life costs of project looking specifically at quality, resource allocation, timeliness of delivery and convenience to determine whether these elements as a whole constitute good value and provide economy, efficiency and effectiveness for the government.
+In the context of procurement decisions, best value implies that bids are not awarded to the lowest cost bidder, but to the most qualified bidder that offers the overall best value for money to the government.

 Life-Cycle Cost Analysis (LCCA)